marked-gil/goodwill-events/README.md

         * Flash a feedback message to the user to sign in when redirected to the sign-in page
         * Redirect the user back to the event's Seat Reservation page after signing in

-* User Story: **Make Event Seat Reservation**
+* User Story [#28](https://github.com/marked-gil/goodwill-events/issues/28): **Allow Seat Selection**
-    > As a user, I can reserve a seat so that I can choose the available seat I want and ensure I have a seat during the event.
+    > As a user, I can select a seat so that I can choose the available seat I want for the event.

     * ACCEPTANCE CRITERIA:
         * GIVEN the user is signed in, WHEN I clicked on the available seat on the map THEN it shows on the screen that the user has selected it.
-        * GIVEN the user has selected a seat/s, WHEN the user clicks or toggles again on the selected seat/s on the seat map THEN the seats are de-selected.
+        * GIVEN the user has selected a seat/s, WHEN the user clicks or toggles again on the selected seat/s on the seat map THEN the seats are deselected.

     * TASKS:
         * Make all available seats active on the seat map and can be toggled
         * Display all unavailable seats as inactive items on the seat map
-        * Allow only 2 seats to be reserved per member
+        * Allow only 2 seats to be selected per member
         * List all selected seats on the screen
-        * Allow de-selection of the seat
+        * Allow deselection of the seat

-* User Story: **Submission of Selected Seats for an Event**
+* User Story [#29](https://github.com/marked-gil/goodwill-events/issues/29): **Reservation of Selected Seats**
-    > As a user, I can submit the selected seat/s so that I can ensure that it is reserved.
+    > As a user, I can reserve the selected seat/s so that they are saved in the database.

     * ACCEPTANCE CRITERIA:
         * GIVEN the signed-in user has selected a seat/s, WHEN I click on the ‘reserve’ button THEN the seats are saved to the database and reserved.

     * TASKS:
         * Add a ‘reserve’ button to proceed with the reservation
         * Save selected seats in the database
         * Display a flash message on the seating (seat reservation) page when a seat is successfully reserved

-* User Story: **Cancel and/or Update Reserved Seats**
+* User Story [#30](https://github.com/marked-gil/goodwill-events/issues/30): **Cancel and/or Update Reserved Seats**
     > As a user, I can cancel and/or update my reserved seats so that other users can reserve the seats or I can conveniently change my preference.

     * ACCEPTANCE CRITERIA:
-        * GIVEN the signed-in user has selected a seat/s, WHEN I click on the ‘cancel’ button THEN the selected seat/s are de-selected on the map.
-        * GIVEN the user has already reserved a seat/s for an event, WHEN the user visits the event’s seating page THEN the selected seats are displayed.
+        * GIVEN the user has already reserved a seat/s for an event, WHEN the user visits the event’s seating page THEN the user's reserved seats for the event are displayed.
-        * GIVEN the user has already reserved a seat/s for an event, WHEN the user clicks on the ‘Update my reservation’ button THEN the reserved seats can be cancelled and/or replaced.
+        * GIVEN the user has already reserved a seat/s for an event, WHEN the user clicks on the ‘Edit Seat Reservation’ button THEN the reserved seats can be cancelled and/or replaced.
+        * GIVEN the signed-in user has selected a seat/s, WHEN I click on the ‘cancel’ button for a reserved seat THEN the selected seat/s are de-selected on the map.
+        * GIVEN the user changed their seat selection, WHEN the user clicks on the ‘Update Reservation’ button THEN the seat reservation is updated.
+        * GIVEN the user has cancelled all their reserved seats for the event, WHEN the user clicks on the ‘Update Reservation’ button THEN their reservation for the event is deleted.

     * TASKS:
         * Add a ‘cancel’ button to remove the selected seat/s
-        * Add an ‘Update my reservation’ button’ to allow the cancellation and/or replacement of the reserved seats
+        * Add an ‘Update Reservation’ button’ to allow the deletion and/or replacement of the reserved seats
-        * Remove the ‘reserve’ button when the user already has reserved seat/s, and show the list of seats reserved
+        * Replace the ‘Reserve’ button with 'Update Reservation' button when the user already has reserved seat/s, and show the list of reserved seats
-        * Allow reserved seats to be cancelled
+        * Allow reserved seats to be cancelled or updated
-        * Add an ‘update reservation’ button is clicked
-        * When the ‘update’ button is clicked, the 'seating' database is updated and a feedback message is flashed
+        * When 'EventSeating' database is successfully updated, flash a feedback message

-* User Story: **User Comments on a Specific Event**
+* User Story [#31](https://github.com/marked-gil/goodwill-events/issues/31): **User Comments on a Specific Event**
     > As a user, I can leave a comment on the event page so that I can share my thoughts to the public about a particular event.

     * ACCEPTANCE CRITERIA:
         * GIVEN the user is signed-in, WHEN I add a comment on an event page THEN it will be saved in the database.
         * GIVEN the number of text characters for each comment is limited, WHEN the user adds a comment on an event page THEN the number of characters left is displayed in real-time.
         * GIVEN the user is visiting an event's page, WHEN the user scrolls down to the comment section THEN they can see the comments from members.

     * TASKS:
         * Create a form for comments on each page
         * Limit the comment length to 250 characters
         * Show realtime character counter for comments
         * Save the comment to the database when the ‘submit’ button is clicked
-        * Display the comments on the event’s page along with the author's first name and initial of their last name, and the date and time of posting
+        * Display the comments on the event’s page along with the author's username, and time since posted

-* User Story: **Deleting Comments**
+* User Story [#32](https://github.com/marked-gil/goodwill-events/issues/32): **Deleting Comments**
     > As a user, I can delete my comments on a particular event so that they are no longer visible to the public.

     * ACCEPTANCE CRITERIA: